A Answers (8)

 The most natural way to control high cholesterol is by adhering to a heart-healthy diet that is low in saturated fats and cholesterol, high in fiber, incorporates lean sources of protein, and is abundant in fresh fruits and vegetables.
 Incorporating certain combinations of foods, known as the "Portfolio Diet," can also help to naturally lower LDL-cholesterol.
 This combination of foods includes: unsalted nuts such as almonds or walnuts, high fiber foods, soy protein, and plant stanols/sterols.
 Plant stanols/sterols, or phytosterols, are naturally occuring plant molecules that help to prevent cholesterol absorption in the intestine.
 They can be found in certain "heart-healthy spreads" or in supplement form.
 The recommended daily amount for cholesterol lowering is 2 grams per day in combination with a heart-healthy diet.

 A good way to reword your question is how do I get my body to stop producing excessive amounts of cholesterol.
-Exercise & clean eating is the BEST way to get your body to stop producing high levels of it.
-I know this because we've proven it thousands of times in with our 8 Weeks to Wellness program.
+Exercise and clean eating is the BEST way to get your body to stop producing high levels of it.
 Small meals throughout the day, lots of fruit and veggies, lots of fiber, getting your heart rate up during exercise, BMI below 30, not carrying extra weight in your abdomen....cholesterol doesn't need to be treated or managed if you live a healthy lifestyle (other than the rare instances of genetically high cholesterol, which is more rare than we think).